-Those working directly on behalf of a Security Products customer should also notify their
+Those working directly on behalf of a Security Products customer should also notify their local Security Products representative.
+Thank you for your partnership with us in creating a smarter, safer more sustainable world

 Additionally, American Dynamics Technical Support staff have direct access to the Cyber Protection team to help assess and resolve any issues.